MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### What's the accuracy?

-When detected in a single frame, the size is expected to have at most a 1% error from the actual size, for example: a 10-cm code might be up to +/- 1 mm off in measured size.
+When detected in a single frame, the size is expected to have at most a 1% error from the actual size.
+For example, a 10-cm code might be up to +/- 1 mm off in measured size.
 Under continuous detection, a code's position might drift around by up to +/- 2.5 mm.
 Once you’ve moved out of detection range, a previous detection's position is up to the mercy of the map error.

 ### How close do I need to be to the QR code to detect it?